The Connection Between Menopause and Thinning Hair

 For some women, their ponytail just gets a little lighter and a little skinnier, with no bare patches and no visible retreat of their central hairline.
 Other women endure more severe forms of alopecia.
 Unfortunately, all of these experiences can bruise a woman's self-esteem, which may already be battered by mood swings driven by unruly hormones and other symptoms starting in perimenopause.

 But there's a light at the end of the tunnel.
-Here's more of what to expect during menopause and info on what products you should use to encourage thicker looking hair.
+Here's more of what to expect during menopause; plus the Hair Wellness® products that can help support thicker, fuller-looking strands at every age.

 What's the Medical Definition of Menopause?